tom-and-the-toothfairies/pathways/README.md

 ## Architecture Overview

 The system is split into three distinct services; Panacea, Asclepius and Chiron.
+The auxiliary service, Athloi, is used for automated testing.
 They each run inside a docker container.
 The containers can be easily managed using `docker-compose` as mentioned earlier.